 There’s a similar but more complicated ‘cubic formula’ that lets you solve cubic equations, like this:

 The cubic formula involves both square roots and cube roots.
 There’s also a ‘quartic formula’ for equations of degree 4, like this:

-The quartic formula is so long that I can only show it to you if I shrink it by an absurd amount:
+The quartic formula is so long that I can only show you an absurdly shrunken version:

 (Click repeatedly to enlarge.)
 But again, it only involves additions, subtraction, multiplication, division and taking roots.